 The 18th century inn Antigua Venta de Alfarnate, which is now a restaurant and museum of the history of Andalusian banditry, dates back to those times.

-In recent years, Alfarnate has become a cherry paradise, to the point that it has become known as the Jerte Valley of Malaga.
+In recent years, Alfarnate has become a cherry paradise.
+Currently it is known as the Jerte Valley of Malaga.

-Every year in mid-June thousands of visitors come to the Fiesta de la Cereza (Cherry Festival) where they can buy and taste this fruit.
+Every year in mid-June thousands of visitors come to the Fiesta de la Cereza (Cherry Festival).
+There you can buy and taste this fruit.